Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 Should I delay a project for Pi 6?

 Only if a specific hardware limitation blocks you today.
-If you can build on Pi 5 now and learn from real usage, you’ll make a smarter Pi 6 decision later.
+Otherwise, building on Pi 5 and migrating later reduces uncertainty and improves decision quality.

 Image(s) used in this article are either AI-generated or sourced from royalty-free platforms like Pixabay or Pexels.